th0mpy/Rostock-Delta-Calibration/README.md

+Hi everyone, this is my version of the plugin for Delta Calibration with the Rostock Max (with accelerometer).

+I wasn't 100% happy with a few things and there hasn't been a lot of updates recently; so I decided to do them myself.

+Will fixup the readme further as I get things done.
+For now, enjoy and let me know if you have any feedback

 This is a plugin for the 3D printer host software, OctoPrint (http://www.octoprint.org).

 This plugin is designed to accurately calibrate the RAMBo and Mini-Rambo based line of